|Approved by||Vice-Chancellor, March 2013|

 - Failure to comply with any other University policy or procedure related to the use of Purchase Cards

 - Misuse of the Purchase Card by the cardholder will lead to:

 - Cancellation of the Purchase Card

 - A request for immediate reimbursement of the inappropriate expenditure if repayment has not been made per Clause 5 of the Purchase Card Policy

 - Possible internal disciplinary action

-- Surrender the Purchase Card to their immediate supervisor or Financial Services
+- Surrender the Purchase Card to their immediate supervisor or an Accounts Payable Officer.

-A monthly review of the Purchase Cards on issue will be performed by Financial Services personnel.
-The results of the review together with recommendations will be presented to the Chief Financial Officer for consideration.
+- A monthly review of the Purchase Cards on issue will be performed by Accounts Payable personnel.
+The results of the review together with recommendations will be presented to the Senior Manager Operational Finance.

-If a cardholder no longer has a need for their Purchase Card, they should return the Purchase Card to the Purchase Card Administrator in Financial Services who will arrange for it to be cancelled.
+- If a cardholder no longer has a need for their Purchase Card, they should return the Purchase Card to the Accounts Payable Officer in Shared Services who will arrange for it to be cancelled.

 Related policies, procedures and forms